ottok/debgpt/README.md

 write some code:

 ```
-debgpt -H -f pytorch/debian/rules --policy 4.9.1 -A "Implemenet the support for the 'nocheck' tag based on the example provided in the policy document."
+debgpt -H -f pytorch/debian/rules --policy 4.9.1 -A "Implement the support for the 'nocheck' tag based on the example provided in the policy document."
 ```

 #### Ex6.
 External Command line